CookiePLMonster/CookiePLMonster.github.io/_posts/2021-08-08-crazy-taxi-dreamcast-restoration-silentpatch.md

 # Download

-Both modifications can be downloaded in *Mods & Patches*.
+Both modifications can be downloaded from *Mods & Patches*.
 Click here to head to the game's page directly:

 <a href="{% link _games/crazy-taxi.md %}" class="button" role="button" target="_blank">{{ site.theme_settings.download_icon }} Download Dreamcast Restoration 2.0 and SilentPatch for Crazy Taxi</a> \\
 After downloading, all you need to do is to extract the archives to the game's directory, and that's it!
 Not sure how to proceed?
 Check the [Setup Instructions]({% link pages/setup-instructions.md %}).